 Because of these extraordinary olfactory abilities, you may have also heard some people say that dogs can even sniff out cancer.
 But is this true?

-Dogs have noses designed to smell diseases such as cancer.
+Dogs have noses designed to smell diseases like cancer (as well as others).

 Cancer has a scent that dogs can smell.

-And it seems that cancer does, indeed, have a scent.
-That's why places like the Penn Vet Working Dog Center are training dogs to detect cancer (as well as many other things).
-Their video of Ohlin, a 17-month-old chocolate Labrador, is both adorable and fascinating.
+And it seems that cancer does, indeed, have a scent (though it's doubtful that humans would ever be able to smell it with our paltry 5 million scent receptors).
+That distinct scent is why places like the Penn Vet Working Dog Center are training dogs to detect cancer (as well as many other things).
+Their site features a video of Ohlin, a 17-month-old chocolate Labrador, that is both adorable and fascinating.
 In the video, Ohlin sniffs metal "cages" on a large wheel, occasionally pausing to sit and paw at one of them.
 Each time he does this, Ohlin gets a treat and verbal praise from his handler.
 That's because the cages contain human plasma, and Ohlin is sniffing out cancer.
-(As you can tell from the number of times he receives praise, Ohlin is doing a great job.)

 Ohlin is part of a study to find out how dogs can detect ovarian cancer, which is notoriously hard to diagnose.
 This study is based around the hypothesis that cancerous cells emit gasses and compounds with distinct smells.
 Dogs, of course, are the perfect candidates to sniff out such smells.